sdalal1/Fast-Quadruped-/README.md

 - RL_final_project - This folder documents various iterations of training and testing code for MuJoCo simulations.
 Each version corresponds to specific MuJoCo models, highlighting the progression and development of reinforcement learning strategies.

 - muj_models - This folder houses all the MuJoCo models created during the project.
 These models provide detailed insights into the sequential modifications made to optimize the quadruped’s structure and performance.

+- motor_code - Some code setup to test motors with RS485 CAN-hat and raspberry pi4B.

 This repository aims to support advancements in efficient quadruped locomotion by combining simulation and real-world implementations.